databendlabs/databend/website/blog/2023-08-27-databend-weekly-108.md

 [SQLsmith](https://github.com/anse1/sqlsmith) focuses on generating random, type-aware and column-aware SQL queries that can often pass semantic checks, thereby further testing the execution logic of databases.

-In the past, Databend has supported SQLancer and traditional fuzz testing with [LibAFL](https://github.com/AFLplusplus/LibAFL).
-The Databend team plans to introduce SQLsmith to implement domain-aware fuzz testing, providing more comprehensive and targeted test results to increase the likelihood of discovering vulnerabilities.
+In the past, Databend added support for SQLancer and traditional fuzz testing with [LibAFL](https://github.com/AFLplusplus/LibAFL).
+The Databend team now plans to introduce SQLsmith for domain-aware fuzz testing, which will provide more comprehensive and targeted test results to increase the likelihood of discovering vulnerabilities.

 [Issue #12576 | Feature: Using sqlsmith to support sql fuzzy testing](https://github.com/datafuselabs/databend/issues/12576)